Augists/lace/DOCS.md

 `lace.h` provides the public API for initializing, controlling, and interacting with the Lace framework for fine-grained fork-join parallelism.

-There are two versions of Lace.
-The standard version uses 64 bytes per task and allows up to 6 parameters.
-The "14" version uses 128 bytes per task and allows up to 14 parameters.
+There are three versions of Lace.
+The standard version uses 64 bytes per task and allows up to 10 parameters.
+The "32" version uses 32 bytes per task and also allows up to 10 parameters.
+The "128" version uses 128 bytes per task and allows up to 14 parameters.

 - To use the default version, include `lace.h` and add `lace.c` to your build script.
-- To use the "14" version, include `lace14.h` and add `lace14.c` to your build script.
+- To use the "32" version, include `lace32.h` and add `lace32.c` to your build script.
+- To use the "128" version, include `lace128.h` and add `lace128.c` to your
+  build script.

 ---